dhsmith111/01-Fintech/README.md

 * What domain of the financial industry is the company in? **Floating Point Group is intrenched in the cyrpto currency FinTech domain.
 More specifically, they impact the crypto currency asset trading platform aspects of the domain.**

 * What have been the major trends and innovations of this domain over the last 5-10 years?  **The crypto currency domain as a whole has exploded into public awareness over the last 5-10 years.
-This domain represents the advent and rapid growth of a new class of asset based on distributed and immutable digital transactions.
-It's continued existence is economically insentivised, via consensus protocols that continue to mature in more sustainable ways.
-Specific to the exchange trading sub-domain of crypto currency, numerous crypto trading exchanges exist and**
+This domain represents the advent and rapid growth of a new class of asset based on distributed and immutable digital transactions in a blockchain.
+It's continued existence is economically incentivised via consensus protocols that are maturing in increasingly sustainable ways.
+The evolution to include smart contracts provides transparency and eliminates time and costs related to mistrust between transacting entities.
+Specific to the exchange trading sub-domain of crypto currency, numerous crypto trading exchanges are available and continue to expand the centralized market places for trading these assets.**

 * What are the other major companies in this domain?
+**Specific to the sub-domain related to trading of crypto currencies, the major exchanges include Binance, Bittrex, Coinbase, HitBTC, Gemini, and Poloniex.
+These groups represent relative high daily trading volumes and have established base of customers.**
+**In the more fledgling arena of crypto currency smart order routing, companies in the space include Mainbloq, CoinRoutes, LCX, Bitsian, and Floating Point Group.**

 ## Results